 Does Malibu Boats Have A Good ROCE?

-ROCE can be useful when making comparisons, such as between similar companies.
-Malibu Boats’s ROCE appears to be substantially greater than the 16% average in the Leisure industry.
-We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
-Setting aside the comparison to its industry for a moment, Malibu Boats’s ROCE in absolute terms currently looks quite high.
+One way to assess ROCE is to compare similar companies.
+Using our data, we find that Malibu Boats's ROCE is meaningfully better than the 17% average in the Leisure industry.
+We consider this a positive sign, because it suggests it uses capital more efficiently than similar companies.
+Setting aside the comparison to its industry for a moment, Malibu Boats's ROCE in absolute terms currently looks quite high.

 When considering this metric, keep in mind that it is backwards looking, and not necessarily predictive.
 ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
-This is because ROCE only looks at one year, instead of considering returns across a whole cycle.
-What happens in the future is pretty important for investors, so we have prepared a free report on analyst forecasts for Malibu Boats.
+ROCE is only a point-in-time measure.
+Since the future is so important for investors, you should check out our free report on analyst forecasts for Malibu Boats.

-Malibu Boats has total liabilities of US$73m and total assets of US$439m.
-As a result, its current liabilities are equal to approximately 17% of its total assets.
-A minimal amount of current liabilities limits the impact on ROCE.
+Malibu Boats has total liabilities of US$83m and total assets of US$456m.
+Therefore its current liabilities are equivalent to approximately 18% of its total assets.
+This is quite a low level of current liabilities which would not greatly boost the already high ROCE.